Decoding Decoded: Understanding Hyperparameter Effects in Open-Ended Text Generation: Experimental setup

 Following a generalization of the F1-score for three metrics, we use the harmonic mean of Diversity, MAUVE, and Coherence as aggregation measure:

 Values close to one indicate high-quality text generation, while values approaching zero reflect low-quality outcomes.

-In this study, we base our metric evaluations on multiple datasets, yielding a total of 1,242 measurements.

-\paragraph{Human Eval.} In order to evaluate the quality of the generated text, we consider two critical aspects: fluency, coherence and similarity to human text.
-A fluent piece of text is written in grammatical English and has a natural flow (e.g. excluding unnatural repetition or web formatting).
-A coherent piece of text should stay on topic with the prompt and avoid unnatural topic drift.
-We provide five native English speakers with 39 competing continuations for three prompts and ask them to rate them based on their perceived quality.
+\paragraph{Human Evaluation.} To evaluate the quality of the generated text, we consider two critical aspects: fluency and coherence.
+A fluent text is written in grammatical English and has a natural flow (e.g. excluding unnatural repetition or web formatting).
+A coherent text should stay on topic with the prompt and avoid unnatural topic drift.
+We provide five native English speakers with 39 competing continuations for one prompt per dataset, and subsequently ask them to rank them based on their perceived quality, for a total of 570 evaluations.
 Definitions and instructions for the rating process are shown in Appendix \ref{a:humeval}, Figure \ref{fig:human_evaluation_form}.